For free samples, call 1-866-318-6977

 Co-pay accumulator program

-An approach that some health plans take that does not count the cost of a prescription drug to be applied to the annual deductible if a co-pay card or co-pay reimbursement is used.
+The co-pay accumulator program is an approach taken by some health plans that does not count the cost of a prescription drug toward a patient's annual deductible if a co-pay card or co-pay reimbursement is used.

 Co-payment

-A co-payment, or co-pay, is a predictable, pre-set, flat amount a patient pays when they receive a covered service—like doctor visits, prescription drugs, and other healthcare services.
+A co-payment is a cost-sharing arrangement in which an insured person pays a specified charge when they receive a covered service, such as office visits, prescription medications, and other healthcare services.

 Deductible